Stephen Joseph is counsel for SaveThePlasticBag.com. Click on the link below for his profile:

 Artificial trans fat causes heart attacks.
 However, before it could be banned, all of the potential consequences and alternatives had to be fully explored and understood.
 Therefore, he took two important actions.

 First, he created “America’s First Trans Fat-Free City” in Tiburon, California to demonstrate that the concept of a trans fat-free city was workable and had no negative consequences.
 The project was a success and led to New York City banning trans fat.

 Second, he conducted a zero trans fat cooking oil contest with all the testing done by a neutral entity, Texas A&M University.
 The results confirmed that trans fat-free oil have a fry life that is functionally equivalent to partially hydrogenated oil and is preferred by consumers.

-He is also a member of the American Heart Association’s trans fat panel which works to ensure that trans fat is not replaced with unhealthy high saturated fat alternatives.
+He also served on the member of the American Heart Association’s trans fat panel which works to ensure that trans fat is not replaced with unhealthy high saturated fat alternatives.

 He was highly instrumental in bringing about the California statewide trans fat ban which the Legislature passed and the Governor signed in 2008.

 No consumer choices were removed in the trans fat campaign.
 Oreo cookies, McDonald's french fries, and all other food items remain available to the consumer.

 In April 2007, after San Francisco banned plastic bags, he was approached by plastic bag manufacturers who wanted him to help defeat ban initiatives.
 He refused.
 He assumed that the negative environmental information about plastic bags on the Internet was correct.